Henry Grimes

 *Henry Grimes was born on this date in 1935.
 He was a Black musician and poet.

-Henry Grimes was born in Philadelphia; his home was in a musical community.
+Henry Grimes was born in Philadelphia, and his family lived in a musical community.
 His twin brother Leon played clarinet and tenor saxophone.
 His father, Leon James Grimes, Sr., played trumpet, and his mother, Georgia Elzie Grimes, played piano.
 Before he was born, it is believed they both played professionally, but at some point, they both decided to stop, and he didn’t remember ever hearing them play.

-In his childhood, both his parents worked in Horn & Hardart Automats around 15th St. and 9th St., his father as a cook and his mother cleaning.
+In his childhood, both his parents worked in Horn & Hardart Automats around 15th St. and 9th St., his father was a cook, and his mother was cleaning.
 Grimes grew up at 17th and Fitzwater on Philly’s south side and attended Arthur Elementary School, Barrett Junior High, Mastbaum Technical High School, and then the Juilliard School in New York City.
-He also began playing tuba, English horn, and percussion in high school.
+In high school, he also began playing tuba, English horn, and percussion.
 There was a piano in the house, but the only person Henry remembers playing it with (other than himself) was pianist Hasaan Ibn Ali.

-He studied violin with Mr. Whitman from about age 12 to 16, and after that with a Hungarian violin teacher, up until he went to Juilliard and devoted himself entirely to the bass.
+He studied violin with Mr. Whitman from about age 12 to 16 and then with a Hungarian violin teacher until he went to Juilliard and devoted himself entirely to the bass.
 Also during this time, he met drummer Albert “Tootie” Heath, pianist Bobby Timmons, and trumpeters Ted Curson and Wilmer Wise.
 By the mid-1950s, Grimes recorded or performed with saxophonists Gerry Mulligan and Sonny Rollins, pianist Thelonious Monk, singer Anita O'Day, clarinetist Benny Goodman, and others.

 When bassist Charles Mingus was experimenting with a second bass player in his band, Grimes was the person he selected for the job.
 One of his earliest film appearances is captured in the Bert Stern documentary on the Newport Jazz Festival of 1958, Jazz on a Summer's Day.
 He was 22 years old, and as word spread among the musicians about his extraordinary playing, he ended up playing with six groups at the weekend festival.
 Gradually growing interested in free jazz, Grimes performed with most of the music's important names, including pianist Cecil Taylor, trumpeter Don Cherry, and saxophonists Steve Lacy, Pharaoh Sanders, Archie Shepp, and Albert Ayler.

-Word spread of Grimes's return and some musicians and fans offered help.
+Word spread of Grimes's return and some musicians and fans offered to help.
 Bassist William Parker donated a bass, and others assisted with travel expenses and arranging performances.
 Grimes's return was featured in The New York Times and National Public Radio.
-In 2003 he performed at several music festivals or other appearances, including the free jazz-oriented Vision Festival, and on the air from WKCR-FM's studios at Columbia University in New York within weeks of his return to New York.
+In 2003, he performed at several music festivals and other appearances, including the free jazz-oriented Vision Festival.
+He was on air from WKCR-FM's studios at Columbia University in New York within weeks of his return to New York.

 Grimes has also held several residencies and offered workshops and masterclasses on major campuses.
 Grimes made his professional debut on a second instrument (the violin) at Lincoln Center and created illustrations to accompany his new recordings and publications.
 He has received many honors in recent years.
 Henry Grimes is now a resident of New York City and has a busy schedule of performances, clinics, and international tours.